DaBourz/SimpleLoginSecure/README.markdown

   * Removed the Now() MySQL call and using PHP date() instead
   * Bug fixes
   * Added TAG v2.1.2 as a reference to the old version for CI 2
+  * Added TAG v3 as a reference to Code Igniter 3
+  * Updated PHPASS to both last versions for any PHP, please choose on top of the file